Birdwatching

 Birdwatching options in and near Puerto Iguazú

 The Iguazú river waterfront has a strip of riverine forest that can be birded on foot from the streets and hiking paths along it, from Avenida Cordoba in the east, then passing in front of the Panoramic Grand hotel and ending near the Tres Fronteras (Three Borders) marker, a total distance of 2.7 km one way.
 Besides the woodpecker species (Ochre-collared Piculet Picumnus temminckii, White Woodpecker Melanerpes candidus, Yellow-fronted Woodpecker Melanerpes flavifrons, and Blond-crested Woodpecker Celeus flavescens), other bird species of interest here are Chestnut-eared Aracari (Pteroglossus castanotis), Yellow-chevroned Parakeet (Brotogeris chiriri), Turquoise-fronted Parrot (Amazona aestiva), and Barred Antshrike (Thamnophilus doliatus).
-In total, 240 bird species have been recorded within the city of Puerto Iguazú, though this includes rarities and summer migrants.
+In total, 243 bird species have been recorded within the city of Puerto Iguazú, though this includes rarities and summer migrants.
 Highly recommended is a visit to Jardín de Picaflores (the Hummingbird Garden), a private residence with a garden where over 30 sugar water bottles and fruit feeders are maintained, and where many hummingbirds of different species, and frugivore birds including tanagers and euphonias, can be seen and photographed at close range.
-The garden, which is on Google Maps, is located at Fray Luis Beltrán 150, at 1.3 km from the Panoramic Grand Hotel, and has a small entrance fee.
+The garden, which is on Google Maps, is located at Fray Luis Beltrán 150, at 350 m from the Saint George Hotel, and has a small entrance fee.
 Outside of the city of Puerto Iguazú, a nearby and favoured birding destination is Provincial Road 101, with an unpaved dirt road section of 34 km that crosses Iguazú National Park from west to east through unbroken Atlantic Forest.
 Birders seek out rarities as Sharpbill (Oxyruncus cristatus), White-beared Antshrike (Biatas nigropectus), Black-capped Foliage-gleaner (Philydor atricapillus) here, or nocturnal species as Long-tailed Potoo (Nyctibius aethereus), Tawny-browed Owl (Pulsatrix koeniswaldiana), Mottled Owl (Strix virgata) and Black-banded Owl (Strix huhula).
 Regarding woodpeckers, Lineated, Robust, Blond-crested and smaller woodpeckers are frequently seen here, but Helmeted Woodpecker only very rarely.
 The 101 road can be reached by taxi or rental car from Puerto Iguazú, and the unpaved forest road section starts at 18 km from the city center.
 At 1.4 km, 30.9 km and 33.1 km along the unpaved road there are bird observation platforms maintained by Aves Argentinas (BirdLife Argentina).
 There are no foot trails starting off the 101 road, this is primarily a car-birding destination.
 For birding on foot in northern Misiones, options include revisiting the trails at Urugua-í Provincial Park from the 13 August day excursion, and birding lodges (see below) have trails as well, as do the Iguazú Falls.

 Visiting the Iguazú falls